Wondering how to cook cod? Here’s the information and recipes you need to buy cod and cook it in the oven or on the stove!

 I once thought I’d never like cod, but now it’s my favorite white fish.
 It’s meaty, mild and oh-so flaky…in a good way, of course.

 And…cod (sometimes called codfish), cooks quickly!
-You can bake, fry, sauté, broil or grill cod.
+You can bake, fry, sauté, broil or grill it.

 My favorite way to cook cod is to add toppings to it and bake the fish at 400 degrees F for 15 minutes, as in this Parmesan cod recipe with garlic butter.
 People all over the world love this dish, and it’s even perfect for kids!

-When baking cod, I like to use a half sheet pan (affiliate link).
+When baking fish, I like to use a half sheet pan (affiliate link).
 You can line the pan with foil for easy cleanup.

 Try my Nonna’s Sautéed Cod with Tomatoes.
 It’s got a great Mediterranean flair, with garlic, olive oil, parsley and black olives.